alexzanotti/milestone_project_3/README.md

 #### Footer Responsiveness
 - For smaller screens, the "About", "Links" and "Head Office Contact" sections are displayed in block.

 ## Home Page
 - The home page contains introductory text, describing the website
 - A Google Maps API is used to display where the offices are located
 - A Sectors section is used to display the sectors that the recruitment company is suited for
 - The Our Pages section is used to inform the user of the applicants and recruiter pages

 ## Home Page Responsiveness
+- The width of elements increase as the screen gets smaller
+- The Our Sectors section moves from 4 columns, to 2 columns, down to 1 column, as the screen size decreases
+- The Our Pages cards go from 2 columns, down to 1 column, as the screen size decreases

 ## Applicant Page
 - the applicants page holds anchor elements for each job listing
 - the anchor elements contain the following data: Job Title, Salary, Location, Company Name
 - when clicking on a anchor element, a collapsible section appears, containing full data about the job listing
 - within each collapsible, an apply button is presented, allowing the applicant to apply to the listing

 ## Applicant Page Responsiveness
+- The width of each job listing increases as the screen size decreases

 ## Recruiter Page
 - a listing button is presented, which takes the recruiter to the recruiter list page